PranavDalvi/Fakebook-Facebook_front-end_clone/README.md

 - Check out the site NOW!
 [Fakebook.com](https://pranavdalvi.github.io/Fakebook-Facebook_front-end_clone/)

 - Built Status: **Still in development**
-- Please use desktop to view this site.
+- Please use PC or Tab to view this site.
-- Thankyou 🙏
+- Thank you 🙏